cdjq/DFRobot_GR10_30/python/README.md

   def set_cws_angle_count(self, count):
     '''!
-      @brief Set clockwise rotation angle that can trigger the gesture
+      @brief Set continuous clockwise rotation angle that can trigger the gesture
       @param count Default is 4 maximum is 31
       @n     count The degree of continuous rotation is 22.5 * count
       @n     For example: count = 4 22.5*count = 90